-Štefan VALENČÍK - Ľuboslava ŠIDLOVSKÁ
+Štefan VALENČÍK

-Abstract

-From the perspective of practice, maintenance is carried out to ensure the desired reliability of production systems so that the total cost of the operation of such systems are the lowest.
+Abstract: From the perspective of practice, maintenance is carried out to ensure the desired reliability of production systems so that the total cost of the operation of such systems are the lowest.
 The article describes the need for integration of complex system maintenance and its prospects.
 The paper describes the approaches, starting points and methods of integration.
+It presents the architecture and the basic concepts of an integration platform, which constitutes the framework of systems implementing the tasks dedicated to remote maintenance, as well as other applications, for large and medium scale industrial installation.